ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Post-game reflections

 When act 5 has ended, leave a few minutes for free and spontaneous reflections and reactions from all players of the game.
-Then gather two-and-two, preferably with a player you have interacted less with during the game.
-Tell the other player how you experienced the game.
+Then gather the playsers two-and-two, if possible pairing up players that have interacted less during the game.
+Each player tells the other player how they experienced the game.

 Then, gather everyone present in a circle, and allow each person to tell the larger group about their thoughts and their experiences.
-When it is your turn to speak, it is encouraged to comment on fun and interesting things other players did during the game that improved your experience.
+It is encouraged to comment on fun and interesting things other players did during the game that improved your experience.
 Respect your fellow participants by only asking short clarifying questions and not starting any discussions until everyone has had their turn.

 # Characters

 ## Daughter F
-You were born in 1995 in a rental apartment in Södermalm in downtown Stockholm and you are now 17 years old.
-Your father left your family when you were seven to move back to Australia and you have not forgiven him for this.
+You were born in 1995 in this rental apartment in Södermalm in downtown Stockholm and you are now 17 years old.
+Your father left you and your mother when you were seven to move back to Australia and you never forgave him for that.

-You do not have any particular interest in your fathers family background but you do feel all the more stronger about your connection to your ancestresses and their fantastic legacy.
+You do not have any particular interest in your fathers family background but you do feel all the more about your connection to your ancestresses and their fantastic legacy.
 You are fascinated by the past and want to study history or archeology at university.

 At some point in the future, when you get married, you will inherit the Tiara as the next in line of your family.
 The Tiara came to Sweden with your granny's great-granny, a german noblewoman.
 As a school project, you have done research into the women of your family five generations back.
 Your ancestress, the Viscountess of Holstein-Kiel, whose entire family was killed by a mob during the revolution of 1848, fled all by herself through Europe and had many adventures in both Paris and Milano.
 She finally arrived in Stockholm where a rich industry magnate fell head over heals for her and they had a magnificent fairytale wedding — with the Tiara glittering on the head of the Viscountess.
 The Tiara is an important symbol of your background and your identity.